Film Series Two: Linear Equations

 2.12 Simultaneous Equations - More Than Two

-The decision to purchase a student rail card provides and illustration of the use of more than two linear equations.
-(Duration 9 minutes 29 seconds).
+The decision to purchase a student rail card provides an illustration of the use of more than two linear equations.
+(9 minutes 29 seconds).

 2.13 Simultaneous Equations - Production and Cost in Swedish Truck Production

 Profitability in Swedish forklift truck manufacture is explained using more than two simultaneous equations.
-(Duration 9 minutes and 27 seconds).
+(9 minutes and 27 seconds).

 2.14 Simultaneous Equations - Production and Cost in Bulgarian Truck Production

 Break-even points in Bulgarian forklift truck manufacture are explained using more than two simultaneous equations.
-(Duration 5 minutes and 56 seconds).
+(5 minutes and 56 seconds).

 A summary of how simultaneous equations are used in elementary economics.
-(Duration 2 minutes 54 seconds).
+(2 minutes 54 seconds).